-According to a June 26, 2013, forbes.com article, student debt load topped $1 trillion as two-thirds of students graduate with debt.
-There are nearly 37 million student loan debt borrowers in the U.S. currently repaying a student loan, according to The Federal Reserve.1
+According to a June 26, 2013, forbes.com article, student debt loan topped $1 trillion with two-thirds of students graduating with debt.
+There are nearly 37 million borrowers in the U.S. currently repaying a student loan, according to The Federal Reserve.1

-That’s a whole lot of debt, some of which you may carry.
-If you were to die before your debts were paid off, who do you think will have to carry that burden?
+That's a whole lot of debt, some of which you may carry.
+If you were to die before your debts were paid off, who do you think would have to carry that burden?

-Truth is, most people rarely consider life insurance while they’re in their 20s because they mistakenly believe it is only something their parents buy to protect themselves in case one of them dies and the surviving spouse is saddled with paying all the expenses.
+Truth is, people rarely consider life insurance while they're in their 20s because they mistakenly believe it is only something their parents buy to protect themselves in case one of them dies so the surviving spouse is not saddled with paying all the expenses.

 And although you may not be married yet or, perhaps, like an increasing number of young Americans, marriage is not part of your plans for the foreseeable future, your death would still have a financial impact on your loved ones.

 Plus, there are a number of benefits you gain by purchasing life insurance at a young age.